Luke-Nicklin/zen-yoga/README.md

 **Navigation Links**

-Testing was performed to ensure all navigation links on the respective pages, navigated to the correct pages as per design.
-This was done by clicking on the navigation links on each page.
+Testing was performed to ensure all navigation links on the respective pages navigated to the correct pages as per design.
+This was done by selecting the navigation links on each page.

 | Navigation Link | Page to Load     |
 | --------------- | ---------------  |